Sami1309/graphic-magic/NETLIFY_DEPLOYMENT.md

 ### Import/Module Errors
 - Edge functions use ES modules and ESM imports
-- The `@google/genai` library is imported via esm.sh CDN
+- The `@google/genai` library is imported via esm.sh CDN with `/web` suffix for edge compatibility
+- Environment variables are accessed via `Deno.env.get()` in edge functions
 - No bundling issues since it's loaded at runtime

 ### CORS Issues